zhelnov-to-editors/zhelnov-to-editors.github.io/README.md

 If you are interested in increasing Russian-speaking presence in evidence synthesis, please support my translation by either disseminating this Letter or becoming a sponsor using the links at the bottom of this page.
 You can also contact me directly via [email](mailto:pavel@zheln.com), via [Telegram](https://t.me/drzhelnov), on [Twitter](https://twitter.com/drzhelnov), or on [Facebook](https://facebook.com/drzhelnov).

-To ensure transparency, I will publish the list of parties I made contact with as well as their reactions to this Letter in the table below.
+To ensure transparency, I will publish the list of parties I made contact with as well as their reactions to this Letter in the [Table of Recipients](https://zhelnov-to-editors.github.io/en/#table) below.

 Thank you for your support!
 I believe I have made the right choice seeking it from you.